Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

-Using Email Marketing Automation is a good way to grow your online business but it’s also a GREAT way to grow your retail store foot traffic.
+Using email marketing automation is a reliable way to grow your online business, but it is also a tremendous tool to grow your physical retail store’s foot traffic.

 A great way to get more sales is to target a very specific crowd that often gets overlooked – new online customers and/or subscribers from your area.